p-sun/SwiftyTables/DeclarativeTablesProject/DeclarativeTables/SwiftDeclarativeTables/FTD Helpers/HowToUpdateFTD.md

-## How to update FunctionalTableData from Shopify
+## How to update FunctionalTableData from Shopify for this Framework

 1. Copy the FunctionalTableData folder from the original to this demo